netobserv/netobserv.github.io/content/posts/2025-02-13-perf-improvements/index.md

 ## Hope you'll like it

 With these performance improvements, we hope it's going to lower the barrier for network observability adoption — more than ever, NetObserv awaits you — and will come as good news for everyone already using it.
 Speaking of resource consumption, I briefly mentioned the new filtering & sampling features that also come in 1.8: they allow you to fine-tune what you want to observe or not, and at which sampling ratio.
-This will be the occasion of another article.
+This is the occasion of [another article](../enhancing-netobserv-by-introducing-multi-rules-flow-filtering-capability-in-ebpf/).